RachelSa/rainward-api/README.md

 ## How the Rainward API Ranks Cities
 The **ranking** for a city is determined by its forecasted precipitation, temperature, cloudiness, and windiness.

-Using data from [OpenWeatherMap API](https://openweathermap.org/), cities receive a points each evaluated forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, or wind speed greater than 5 meter/second.
+Using data from [OpenWeatherMap API](https://openweathermap.org/), cities receive points for each evaluated forecast with a predicted temperature under 50 F, chance of rain, cloud coverage over 50%, or wind speed greater than 5 meter/second.

 ## Regions and Cities
 Cities are manually seeded to the Rainward API by region.